-The following normative documents contain provisions which, through reference in this text, constitute provisions of this part of IEC 61508.
-For dated references, subsequent amendments to, or revisions of, any of these publications do not apply.
-However, parties to agreements based on this part of IEC 61508 are encouraged to investigate the possibility of applying the most recent editions of the normative documents indicated below.
-For undated references, the latest edition of the normative document referred to applies.
-Members of IEC and ISO maintain registers of currently valid international standards.
+The following normative documents contain provisions which, through reference in this text, constitute provisions of this International Standard.
+At the time of publication, the editions indicated were valid.
+All normative documents are subject to revision, and parties to agreements based on this International Standard are encouraged to investigate the possibility of applying the most recent editions of the normative documents indicated below.
+Members of IEC and ISO maintain registers of currently valid International Standards.